 Once you’ve answered the basics of what type of lighting scheme you want, the next step is to design and determine how to safely install it.

-Start by measuring up and create a detailed plan of the space, marking up where you want the lights to go, and what function you want them to perform.
+Start by measuring up and creating a detailed plan of the space, marking up where you want the lights to go, and what function you want them to perform.

 From there you can start looking at solutions that will deliver the type of light and effect you’re looking for.